blei-lab/deconfounder_tutorial/README.md

 This repository contains a tutorial for the deconfounder.

-# Run the code on colaboratory
+# Run the code with google colab

 <http://colab.research.google.com/github/blei-lab/deconfounder_tutorial/blob/master/deconfounder_tutorial.ipynb>